 The approximate magnitude of the deleterious effects can be estimated from Fig. 2A, which shows the distribution of times for synonymous alleles to reach the fix or get lost starting from intermediate frequencies.
 The typical time to loss is of the order of 500 days.
 If this loss is driven by the deleterious effect of the mutation, this corresponds to deleterious effects of roughly sd ∼ −0.002 per day.

 To get a better idea of the range of parameters that are compatible with the observations and our interpretation, we performed computer simulations of evolving viral populations assuming a mix of positive and purifying selection and rare recombination.
-For this purpose, we use the simulation package FFPopSim, which includes a module dedicated to intrapatient HIV evolution (Zanini and Neher, 2012).
+For this purpose, we use the simulation package FFPopSim, which includes a module dedicated to intra-patient HIV evolution (Zanini and Neher, 2012).
 For each simulation run, we specify the deleterious effect of synonymous mutations, the fraction of synonymous mutations that are deleterious, the escape rate of adaptive nonsynonymous mutations and the frequency of new escapes.
 Note that the escape rate is the sum of two factors: (i) the beneficial effect due to the ability to evade the immune system minus (ii) the fitness cost of the mutation in terms of structure, stability, etc. Net escape rates in chronic infections have been estimated to be on the order of ε = 0.01 per day (Asquith et al., 2006; Neher and Leitner, 2010).

 Fig. 4A shows simulations results for the fixation probability and the synonymous diversity for different deleterious effects of synonymous mutations.
 We quantify synonymous diversity via Pinterm , the fraction of sites with an allele at frequency 0.25 < ν < 0.75.
 The synonymous diversity observed in patient data is indicated in the figure.
 To quantify the depression of the fixation probability, we calculate the area between the measured fixation probability and the diagonal, which is the neutral expectation (Fig. 4A, lower inset).
 If no fixation happens, the area will be −0.5; if every mutation fixes, the area will be +0.5.
 In HIV infected patients, we find Asyn ≈ −0.2 for synonymous changes and Anonsyn ≈ 0 for nonsynonymous changes.
-In the three simulations shown in Fig. 4A, the fixation probability of synonymous alleles decreases from the neutral expectation (Asyn ∼ 0) to zero (Asyn ∼ −0.5) as their fitness effect worsens; the synonymous diversity plummets as well, as deleterious mutations are selected against.
+In the three simulations shown in Fig. 4A, the fixation probability of synonymous alleles decreases from the neutral expectation (Asyn ∼ 0) to zero (Asyn ∼ −0.5) as their fitness cost increases; the synonymous diversity plummets as well, as deleterious mutations are selected against.